 Vermont Law School offers tuition scholarships to exceptional Master's candidates each year.
 In addition to possessing strong academic records, scholarship recipients must demonstrate a commitment to environmental law and policy and public service.
-There is no separate application process for scholarships; all admitted candidates will be given full consideration for scholarships.
-Scholarship recipients will be notified by April 1.
+There is no separate application process for scholarships; all admitted candidates will be given full consideration.
 See

 Joint DEGREE OPPORTUNITIES

 If you are interested in pursuing a joint degree, see